 Pegboard is another great way to take advantage of available wall space.
 By hanging pegboard, you’ll be able to easily attach hooks to hold up frequently-used tools.
 You could also hang boxes from a pegboard in order to corral smaller items like nails or screws.

 Proper organisation not only keeps your garden shed looking tidy, but it can also keep you safe.
 Many of the tools that you use for your outdoor projects can be sharp, so to prevent injury, it is important that they are kept in a sturdy container.
 Items like box cutters should be placed in a strong box rather than jumbled together where you could be injured.
 This is especially true if you have children that might be tempted to go into your shed.

 The doors of your garden shed aren’t just useful in keeping your space secure—they can also serve as a good storage space.
 Hang hooks or baskets on the inside of the door to keep some of your smaller items organised.
 You’ll be able to easily reach your gloves, garden shears, and cleaning supplies at a moment’s notice.

 Keep Your Space Clean

 One of the best ways to keep your shed looking well-organised is by keeping it clean.
-It is easy for a shed to look cluttered with the various items that it contains, so make an effort to spend a little time each month straightening up.
+Try packing things away into storage boxes.
+It’s easy for a shed to look cluttered with the various items that it contains, so make an effort to spend a little time each month straightening up.
 By dedicating even 30 minutes each week to tidying your space, you’ll enjoy a functional and well-maintained garden shed all year.

 Proper shed organisation can make your life much easier.
 An organising shed will not only you save time when you need to find a tool, but you’ll also get the maximum usage out of your garden shed space and can prevent the repurchase of materials that you already own.
 By taking the time to organise your shed, you’ll have more time to dedicate to keeping your yard looking beautiful.